Quebec mosque shooting: 6 dead; premier calls it act of terror

 This is not the first time the mosque has been targeted.

-Last year, the cultural center received a wrapped pig head and a magazine with a pig on its cover, saying "Bonne Appetit," according to a post on its Facebook page.
+Last year, the cultural center received a wrapped pig's head and a magazine with a pig on its cover, saying "Bonne Appetit," according to a post on its Facebook page.
 The post reads:

 "We just learned that a gesture of hate towards our Great Mosque took place Sunday morning (14 Ramadan) around Salat Al-Fajr!
 Police was made aware and opened an investigation!"